Update - Jan. 15, 2021

 - Please make arrangements to arrive 15 minutes early to your classes because there will be a temperature/ health station at the front entrance of each building to help keep you and the college community as safe as possible.
 The temperature/health station may be in a different location at EWCHEC-Hutto, so please pay close attention to signs with further instructions.

 - You can avoid the screening lines by pre-screening yourself using the #CampusClear app.
-Read this flyer for more details.
+Read this flyer or the CampusClear FAQs for more details.

 - If you have symptoms or exposure to the COVID-19 virus, please inform your professor(s) as soon as possible.